Skip to content

 - scripts/timetra_bgp_traps.yaml

-Table definitions#
+Table Definitions#

 The table definition YAML file describes the framework components used to define a particular MIB table.
 Take the if_mib.yaml file for example, it maps interface-related data to standard MIB tables such as ifTable, ifXTable, and ifStackTable.